Emotional Wellness in Recovery Guide

-The Substance Abuse and Mental Health Services Administration explains that the concept of “wellness” refers to being in good physical shape and mental health.
+The Substance Abuse and Mental Health Services Administration explains that the concept of “wellness” refers to being in good health—both physically and mentally.
 Since the two are closely linked, an imbalance in one area of life can cause distress in another.
 Similarly, taking care of one side of the equation can benefit the other.

-Broadly speaking, there are eight dimensions of wellness.
-They cover every aspect of modern-day life:
+Broadly speaking, there are eight dimensions of wellness that cover several aspects of modern-day life:

-All eight dimensions are important in recovery, and many treatment centers will have classes or groups that discuss each dimension in some level of detail.
-This is why, for example, a number of facilities offer (or encourage) exercise as part of their programs; running can relieve depression, clear the mind, boost short-term brain functioning, and heighten awareness, to the point of making a person “comfortable with the uncomfortable.”
+All eight dimensions are important in recovery, and many treatment centers will have classes or groups that address each dimension.
+This is why, for example, a number of facilities offer (or encourage) exercise as part of their programs; running can ease stress, help with depression, clear the mind, boost short-term brain functioning, and heighten awareness, to the point of making a person “comfortable with the uncomfortable.”

 Emotional avoidance entails denying the truth and reality of a situation.
 A person insisting, “I’m fine,” when it is clear they are upset or angry, and then refusing to talk through the problem, is sabotaging their emotional health in favor of putting up a strong front.

 Enjoying life does not happen because the disappointments and frustrations of life are ignored, but because they are dealt with maturely and positively.
 This can mean saying things like, “I’m angry, because…” or “This makes me upset.”
-Such acknowledgements are the first step of dealing with the problem head on.
+Such acknowledgments are a fundamental step toward dealing with the problem head on.
 Pretending that nothing is wrong, or instinctively denying that there is any distress, can be emotionally unhealthy.

-The result of improving emotional wellness is that a client will be able to:
+The result of improving emotional wellness is that an individual will be able to:

-- Make decisions and choices that take feelings, thoughts, beliefs and behavior into account
+- Make decisions and choices that take feelings, thoughts, beliefs, and behaviors into account

 - Not be afraid of challenges and risks, and understand that changes in life can be healthy and beneficial